SEA

 Seattle–Tacoma International Airport

-Seattle–Tacoma International Airport (SEA) is the primary gateway to the Pacific Northwest, linking Seattle and Tacoma to destinations across North America, Asia, and beyond.
-This metal print captures that reach — built from real ADS-B flight tracking data.
-Each flight path is colorized by altitude across your chosen palette.
+Seattle–Tacoma International Airport (SEA) is the Pacific Northwest's primary gateway, linking the region to destinations across North America, Asia, and beyond.
+This metal print captures that reach — rendered from real ADS-B flight tracking data.
+Every path is colorized by altitude, mapped across your chosen palette.

-This print visualizes all 2,107 flights recorded on December 20–21, 2025 — the 56th anniversary of the Boeing 747's first delivery at Sea-Tac.
-Printed direct-to-metal on an aluminum panel, it is a piece of aviation wall art that puts one of aviation's defining moments directly on the record.
+This print visualizes all 1,217 flights recorded on September 25, 2025 — the 20th anniversary of SEA's major terminal expansion completion.
+Printed direct-to-metal on an aluminum panel, it is a piece of aviation wall art that anchors a defining moment in this airport's growth to a single day of sky.

 Dye-sublimated on aluminum · Float mount hardware included